Zila Khan: Personal life

-Zila Khan and her husband Khalid Anwar Shaikh have a son Faizan Shaikh Khan who was 10 years old in 2002.
+Zila Khan has a son Faizan Khan.
 Zila and Faizan roam the world together doing music concerts while simultaneously pursuing his academic studies.
 With Faizan's background and training first from his grandfather, Ustad Vilayat Khan, and then his mother Zila Khan, they have together created a music production called The Fez Project.
 The project showcases classical and Sufi music which is merged with more popular genres like electronic, acoustic, flamenco to promote, attract/involve and form a connection with the youth.
 They also tour through various universities to speak to young students about the project through lecture-demonstrations and concerts.
 It has currently been established as a digital property which aims to attract more of the youth to start listening to classical music.

 Faizan is the only grandchild of Ustad Vilayat Khan who has learned sitar and vocal music from him and has been under his guidance and lived with him for 12 years until Ustad Vilayat Khan died in 2004.

-On the topic of Ustad Vilayat Khan introducing 'gayaki ang on sitar', she is quoted as saying: "Oh! he created history, his style has changed the face of north Indian classical music forever".
+On the topic of Ustad Vilayat Khan introducing 'gayaki ang on sitar or any instrument’, she is quoted as saying: "Oh! he created history, his style has changed the face of north Indian classical music forever".
 She also quoted Ustad Vilayat Khan as saying, "your music should be an eye-opener and pleasurable both for the connoisseurs and the layman".